Skip to content Skip to footer

 Ccass.
 Com., May 7, 2025, appeal no. 23-15.931

-A SARL and several of its partners sued a former managing director, claiming that management irregularities had caused damage to the company.
-The appeal court, considering that the ut singuli action is subsidiary, declared the partners’ action inadmissible, as the company had already brought its own action.
+A SARL and several of its partners sued a former managing director, alleging mismanagement that had caused damage to the company.
+The Court of Appeal, considering that the ut singuli action was subsidiary, declared the partners’ action inadmissible, as the company had already brought its own action.

 The Cour de cassation’s solution